-Audi announced today that its upcomingwill be built in a new carbon-neutral facility in Brussels.
+Audi announced today that its upcoming E-Tron electric SUV will be built in a new carbon-neutral facility in Brussels.
 Production is slated to begin before the end of 2018.

 The first of its kind in the premium segment, this new plant will have 95 of its production processes covered by renewable energies.
 This includes covering 37,000 square meters (about 400,000 square feet) of the facility's roof in solar panels and using renewable biogas for heating the facility and its offices.
 The five percent that can't be accounted for in this manner will be offset with additional environmental projects.
 This sliver includes things like the use of company cars, which still have tailpipe emissions.